Peccee/Portfolio/README.md

 # WordPress

-This is a readme file
+This is a readme file for portfolio wp

-for now...